mstksg/pandoc-sync/SPEC.md

 ### Global

-Some options can be specified either in the top-level `options` key, and also in the `options` key per-branch:
+The following options can be provided in a top-level `options` key, and also given per-branch as the contents of the branch mappings:

 *   `always-backup`: `true` or `false` --- *always* back-up when things are being over-written, even if there is no conflict.